 Much more difficult than learning how to grow a Jerusalem artichoke is learning where to find one.
 Most garden centers don’t carry them, but many catalogs do.
 Or you can use my personal preference and try planting Jerusalem artichokes you’ve purchased at the grocery store!

 How to Grow a Jerusalem Artichoke

 How to grow a Jerusalem artichoke begins with the soil.
-While the plants will grow and produce flowers in almost any type of soil, yields are better when they are planted in loose, well aerated soil that drains properly.
-They also produce greater yields in slightly alkaline soil, but for the home gardener, neutral works fine.
+While the plants grow and produce flowers in almost any type of soil, yields are better when they are planted in loose, well aerated, well-draining soil.
+The plants also produce greater yields in slightly alkaline soil, but for the home gardener, neutral soil works fine.
 An all purpose fertilizer should be worked into the soil when planting.